Partnerships & Initiatives

 The American Osteopathic Foundation is proud to be partnering with the Scripps Research Institute on their DETECT Study.

-The American Osteopathic Foundation recently partnered with The Scripps Research Institute on a Continuing Medical Education (CME) session titled "Harnessing Wearable Data to Improve Viral Illness Detection."
+The American Osteopathic Foundation has partnered with The Scripps Research Institute on a Continuing Medical Education (CME) session titled "Harnessing Wearable Data to Improve Viral Illness Detection."

 The Scripps Research Institute, one of the world’s top research institutions, has developed an app to support its virus tracking research that accesses heart rate information through fitness wearables, and allows participants to record other symptoms like fever or coughing.